Animal sacrifice: a part of the Bible that we don’t like.

 In the ritual of the sin offering, the sinner laid his hands on the head of the sacrificial animal, which in Old Testament times would have been one of his own precious stock, and recited his confession over it.
 This was believed to transfer the sin to the animal, which was then humanely slaughtered by cutting its throat.
 The meat was eaten exclusively by the priests and their families; the sinner who offered it was not allowed to benefit from the offering in any material way.
 In thanksgiving sacrifices however, the roasted meat was usually shared with friends and family in a eucharistic feast.

 Did these sacrifices actually “work”?
 For those who are neither religious Jews nor Christians, the question is probably meaningless.
 But for Christians, it is more important than many of us realise.
-After all, sacrificial rituals take up a considerable part of the Old Testament and sacrificial analogies are an important part of the New.
-That becomes a serious problem if the whole thing was based on a total misunderstanding.
+After all, sacrificial rituals take up a considerable part of the Old Testament, and sacrificial analogies are an important part of the New and pop up again every week in the Eucharist.
+That becomes a serious problem if the whole thing is based on a total misunderstanding.

 One verse that is often quoted in this context is Heb 10, v.4: “For it is impossible for the blood of bulls and goats to take away sins.”
 If that is interpreted in the most comprehensive way, it means that animal sacrifice never worked and never could work.
 But in that case, perhaps we'd better throw away our bibles, because (as we’ve seen) the whole biblical concept of the relationship between God and man is soaked in sacrificial language and this is as true of the New Testament as of the Old.
 God is represented as creating and instituting these rituals to reconcile His rebellious children to Himself.
 Why would He bother if the whole project was based on a logical fallacy that an omniscient being should surely have been well aware of?

-If sacraments work at all — if they are anything more than just props for memory — they must surely work in an analogous way.
-The Christian sacraments somehow focus Christ’s atoning death on our lives as a glass mirror or lens focuses the sun.
+If sacraments work at all in any objective way— if they are anything more than just props for memory — they must somehow focus Christ’s atoning death on our lives as a glass mirror or lens focuses the sun.
 In baptism and in the eucharist, faith shaped by memory plays the essential role of the lens or mirror, but memory requires knowledge that is only available after the event.
-God’s people living centuries before the death of Jesus on the cross, would have needed a different focussing mechanism.
+This could not have worked for God’s people living centuries before the death of Jesus on the cross.
+They would have needed a different focussing mechanism.